ditekshen/is-wos/README.md

 - Some samples employed timestopming on the compilation timestamp, some of which were static.
 - Some samples used a non-standard SMTP destination port 26 as a means of evasion.
 - None of the binaries was signed.

+## Yara Rules

+Yara rules can be used for detection when investigating processes and memory dumps.

 ## How to Use